roderickmackenzie/h14pod/CW/project planning/task.md

 This assessment will be based on the quality of the project outline document, your ability to explain the basis and aims of the project, the quality and viability of the project planning and the quality and depth of the risk analysis.
 Your supervisor will mark your project plan, but we will moderate them to make sure that the marking scheme has been fairly applied.

-How long should the project plan be?
+7.How long should the project plan be?
 ====================================
 The plan may not be longer than 5 pages, your references and appendix are not included in this limit.

-Plagiarism
+8.Plagiarism
 ==========
 As ever, this is individual work not group work.
 The work you hand in must be your own and not written by someone else.

-Submission
+9.Submission
 ==========
-This will be submitted via moodle on the same day as the project plan.
+This will be submitted via moodle on the same day as the literature review assignment.
 It should be submitted as a pdf document, not as a doc or docx document.
-If you do submit it as a word document and it does not open correctly on your supervisors laptop/tablet/idevice then you may loose presentation marks.
+If you do submit it as a word document and it does not open correctly on your supervisors laptop/tablet/i-device then you may loose presentation marks.